rohit455273/assertive/README.md

 install.packages("devtools")
 ```

-Then you can install the pathological package using
+Then you can install the assertive package using

 ```{r}
 library(devtools)